Starting a Beginner Flute Choir

 Another approach would be to chose a lovely but unfamiliar piece that is simple in both style and technical challenges,

-Dandelinos by Adolf Terschak ticks both boxes.
+Dandelions by Adolf Terschak ticks both boxes.
 Using only crotchets and quavers and a note range of low octave E to middle register A, Roz Trubcher has ensured that this has a style that is easy to work with.
 The most interesting aspect here is that the parts are all rhythmically independent, aside from the six syncopated bars where they all meet.
 This allows players to develop their ensemble skills through counting and gives them the chance to catch up if they fall behind.
 There are some note challenges too with C, G and D sharps appearing in the middle section.
-This is clearly a long term investment in terms of skill sets but also introduces everyone to the tuneful music of Terschak!
-Buy Now
+This is clearly a long term investment in terms of skill sets but also introduces everyone to the tuneful music of Terschak.

 Running a flute ensemble is a great way to make music so I hope that you and your students enjoy these pieces.
-Then your audiences will love them too!

 Posted